isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1966.md

 ---
-title: One-Stop Document Access - Lite (2 Users)
+title: Sophos EndPoint - Sophos Central Intercept X Advanced with EDR - 200 Licences (1 Year)
 permalink: /productivity-solutions-grant/solutionrepo/solution1966
 ---

 ### Description

-One-Stop Document Access is a document management system, accessible via web browser and mobile.
-Documents are maintained in departmentalized teamsites with following key features - Versioning to track and restore each changed state; Collaboration for users to concurrently edit a document; Meta-Data tags information allowing quick retrieval.
-The system is also backed up to a secured cloud platform.
-With Prominds as a vendor, SMEs receive an all-rounded solution readily available for deployment.
+Sophos safeguards all users' devices under one management, either on premise or in the cloud with a single simplified management console, allowing users to easily control the overall network.
+By preventing further damage to business, it automatically removes detected malware or isolate compromised devices.
+Next gen protection, by identifying, preventing techniques, behaviors used in every exploit, it blocks malware and infections.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/20200713_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/20200687_Desensitised_Annex_3_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria